mhiromi/scom_mycelial_growth_2024/README.md

 # scom_mycelial_growth_2024
-Mycelial growth patterns of Schizophyllum commune
+Rscripts used in mycelial growth analysis of Schizophyllum commune in Matsumae et al.